The Maine coast in your pocket!

 MITA Event Calendar

-Learn about fun MITA events up and down the Maine coast and get involved with island stewardship.
+Learn about fun MITA events and get involved with island stewardship.

 Launches and Pumpouts

-Trip planning simplified with convenient mainland resources plotted across the coast.
+Trip planning simplified with helpful resources for boaters plotted across the coast.

 This app is not intended as a sole source for navigational information.